nikhil-rupanawar/pyexplore/README.md

 # Output:

-   - When you run it from json dumped on console
+   - When you run it then json dumped on console
-   - When you call main funtion
+   - When you call explore funtion dict is returned.